F5Networks/f5-azure-arm-templates/experimental/cluster/failover-api/learning_stack/README.md

 ### Additional Public IP Addresses - Failover

 This ARM template supports using up to 20 public IP addresses for the external 'application' NIC to be used for passing traffic to BIG-IP virtual servers.
 Each virtual server should be configured with a destination address matching the private IP address value of the Azure IP configuration receiving traffic for the application.
 In the event the active BIG-IP VE becomes unavailable, the IP configuration(s) are migrated using network failover, seamlessly shifting application traffic to the current active BIG-IP VE (the template now supports [multiple traffic groups](#traffic-group-configuration) which enables active/active deployments).
-When you initially deployed the template, if you chose fewer than 20 public IP addresses and now want to include additional public IP addresses (up to the template-supported limit of 20) and/or if you want to add or remove the user-defined routes (UDRs) to be managed by the BIG-IP, use the following guidance.
-If you want to include more than 20 public IP addresses, see [Adding more than 20 Public IP addresses](#adding-more-than-20-public-ip-addresses-to-the-deployment).
+After you initially deployed the template, if you now want to include additional public IP addresses and/or if you want to add or remove the user-defined routes (UDRs) to be managed by the BIG-IP, use the following guidance.

-#### Adding up to 20 public IP addresses after initially deploying the template

-To add public IP addresses up to the template-supported limit of 20 after you have initially deployed the template, use the Azure Portal to redeploy the template, updating the parameters for the changes you want to make.
-Use the following guidance:

-1. Ensure that the first BIG-IP (VM 0) in the cluster is in an active state (from the BIG-IP Configuration utility, click **Device Management>Devices**, the device with the lowest IP address should be active).
-2. From the Azure Portal, click the Azure Resource Group where you deployed the template.
-3. Click **Deployments**.
-4. Find the deployment and highlight it in the list.
-5. Click **Redeploy**.
-6. For the Resource Group, click Use existing and select the resource group in which you initially deployed.
-7. Enter the Admin password and Service Principal Secret parameters with the same values used in the initial deployment.
-8. To add public IP addresses, change the value of the **Number Of External Ips** parameter to the number of IP addresses you want to use.
-9. To add or change managed routes, change the value of the **Managed Routes** parameter.
-10. Agree to the terms and conditions.
-11. Click **Purchase**.

-#### Adding more than 20 public IP addresses to the deployment
+#### Adding additional public IP addresses to the deployment

 The deployment template supports creation of 1-20 external public IP addresses for application traffic (first one is used for external NIC Self IP).
-Use the following guidance to add **more** than 20 public IP addresses to the deployment:
+Use the following guidance to add **additional** public IP addresses to the deployment:

 - Create a new Azure public IP address resource in the deployment resource group.
-You ***must*** use the following syntax: ```<ResourceGroupName>-ext-pip<number>```.
-For example: **SeattleResourceGroup-ext-pip9**.
-- Create a new IP configuration resource in the properties of the external Azure network interface (for example *myResourceGroupName-ext0*).
-You ***must*** use the following syntax: ```<ResourceGroupName>-ext-ipconfig<number>```.
-For example: **SeattleResourceGroup-ext-ipconfig9**.
+- Create a new IP configuration resource (for example: *myResourceGroupName-ext-ipconfig9*) in the properties of the external Azure network interface (for example: *myResourceGroupName-ext0*) of the **active** BIG-IP.
-- Add these Azure tags to the public IP address resource:
-  1. For example: ```f5_privateIp=10.10.10.10``` (the tag value should correspond to the new private IP address of the IP configuration that references this public IP address).
+- Ensure a **Virtual Address** exists on the BIG-IP in the appropriate traffic group (such as traffic-group-1) that matches the private IP address of the IP configuration created.
-  2. For example: ```f5_extSubnetId=/subscriptions/<subscriptionId>/resourceGroups/<myResourceGroupName>/providers/Microsoft.Network/virtualNetworks/*< myVnetName >*/subnets/<mySubnetName>``` (you can get this value from a public IP address resource previously configured by the ARM template, or from resources.azure.com: **Subscriptions > Resource Groups > myResourceGroupName > providers > Microsoft.Network > virtualNetworks > myVnetName > subnets > mySubnetName.id**).
-  3. An Azure tag with key **f5_tg** and value **traffic-group-1**, or the name of a different traffic group you have configured on the BIG-IP VE.
-- Again, you MUST follow the resource naming conventions in the provided examples for failover to work correctly.
+  1. Note: A Virtual Address will automatically be created for each Virtual Server created (if it does not already exist).
+  2. Note: This is what is matched on during a failover event to determine which NIC IP configurations to move.

 When you create virtual servers on the BIG-IP VE for these new additional addresses, the BIG-IP virtual server destination IP address should match the Azure Private IP Address of the IP configuration that corresponds to the Public IP address of your application.
 See the BIG-IP documentation for specific instructions on creating virtual servers.